 We are still very much in the middle of this crisis and we don’t know when it will end.
 There is no single blueprint for managing the situation from a communication standpoint.
 The circumstances differ depending on business, sector, geographical presence and the nature of operations.
 Acting with transparency, empathy and a solution-oriented approach is always a good base for communication – but what to do and how to do it will depend on many factors.

 A critical step is to gather insights and data.
 Like we did with this survey – take the time to ask your customers and stakeholders what their challenges and requirements are.
 Analyse your digital data such as website visitor behaviour, social interactions and online engagement.
 Don’t forget your own employees – conduct internal surveys to find out if they are satisfied with the level of internal communication and what their needs going forward are.

 Do you need help analysing your digital data for more effective external and internal communication during this crisis?
 We can help you set up the right analytics and survey tools on your digital channels and help you analyse the results and craft new messages for your audiences.

-Staffan Lindgren, CEO of Comprend and James Handslip, Managing Director of our London office will talk about the findings from the survey in this webinar on the 2nd of June.
+Staffan Lindgren, CEO of Comprend and James Handslip, Managing Director of our London office talked about the findings from the survey .
 Find the webinar material, presentation and recording here.